 Set up compliance boundaries for eDiscovery investigations in Office 365

-We'll use the example in the following illustration to explain how compliance boundaries work.
+We use the example in the following illustration to explain how compliance boundaries work.

 In this example, Contoso LTD is an Office 365 organization that consists of two subsidiaries, Fourth Coffee and Coho Winery.
 The business requires that eDiscovery mangers and investigators can only search the Exchange mailboxes, OneDrive accounts, and SharePoint sites in their agency.
-Additionally, eDiscovery managers and investigators can only see eDiscovery cases in the in their agency, and they can only access the cases that they're a member of.
+Also, eDiscovery managers and investigators can only see eDiscovery cases in their agency, and they can only access the cases that they're a member of.
 Here's how compliance boundaries meet these requirements.

 The search permissions filtering functionality in Content Search controls the content locations that eDiscovery managers and investigators can search.
 This means eDiscovery managers and investigators in the Fourth Coffee agency can only search content locations in the Fourth Coffee subsidiary.
 The same restriction applies to the Coho Winery subsidiary.

 Role groups control who can see the eDiscovery cases in the Security & Compliance Center.
 This means that eDiscovery managers and investigators can only see the eDiscovery cases in their agency.